-Based on the descriptive statistics obtained, the data show a considerable variation in the wages variable.
+Based on the descriptive statistics obtained, the data shows a considerable variation in the Wages variable.
 Wages have an average of 3.05 billion rupiahs, but the higher and lower values vary significantly, with a standard deviation of 1.40 billion rupiahs.
-Meanwhile, the Benefits and Productive Working Hours variables showed smaller variations.
-Benefits have an average of 538 million rupiahs, with a standard deviation of 268 million rupiahs, indicating irregularity in the distribution of benefits, although not as much as wages.
-Productive Working Hours, with an average of 81,101, also showed higher consistency, with a smaller standard deviation of 27,341.
-Nevertheless, the existing variability still indicates that each variable experiences significant differences between individuals or entities analyzed, with inequality being more pronounced in wages.
+Meanwhile, the Benefits and Productive Working Hours variables show smaller variations.
+Benefits have an average of 538 million rupiahs with a standard deviation of 268 million rupiahs, indicating irregularity in the distribution of Benefits, though not as much as with Wages.
+Productive Working Hours, with an average of 81,101, also shows higher consistency, with a smaller standard deviation of 27,341.
+Nevertheless, the existing variability still indicates that each variable experiences significant differences between individuals or entities analyzed, with inequality being more pronounced in Wages.